ministryofjustice/hmpps-electronic-monitoring-datastore-api/README.md

 For the demonstration, rather than introducing a dependency on a different service, this application calls out to itself.
 This is only to show a service calling out to another service and is certainly not recommended!

-## Note on remaining TODOs and Examples from template app

-We have tried to provide some examples of best practice in the application - so there are lots of TODOs in the code where changes are required to meet your requirements.
-There is an `ExampleResource` that includes best practice and also serve as spring security examples.
-The template typescript project has a demonstration that calls this endpoint as well.

-For the demonstration, rather than introducing a dependency on a different service, this application calls out to itself.
-This is only to show a service calling out to another service and is certainly not recommended!